 Swifter, higher, stronger.
 The motto for the Olympic Games applies to all sports, including football; players with all three of these attributes are more likely to succeed at the highest level.
+In fact, speed has become such a crucial factor that Super Bowl prop bets often feature odds on the fastest touchdown of the game or longest breakaway run.
+These speed-based wagers have become increasingly popular as the NFL continues to showcase more explosive athletes.
 But who are the fastest players in NFL history?

 It’s impossible to fully separate the gifts of speed, leaping ability and strength, but if you happen to be a running back, wide receiver or cornerback, getting downfield as quickly as possible is paramount.
 And if you’re a returner, you’d better have a pair of rockets strapped to your feet.